 Arroz con Pollo

 Every Latin American country has its own version of Arroz con Pollo (rice with chicken).
-And while Colombian does not best any of its counterparts, it is good enough to make this list.
+And while Colombian does not best any of its counterparts (Peruvian is the best), it is good enough to make this list.
 Bell peppers, chicken stock and saffron give the rice its flavor and yellow color.
 Mixed with shredded chicken breast, peas and green beans and served with fries.

 Morcilla and Lechona